hotNipi/self-adjusting-threshold/README.md

 ![setup.JPG](img/setup.JPG)

 ## Good to know
+This node is prepared to Node-RED post 1.0 input signature (done) in backward compatible manner.
+The one can use the <code>complete</code> node to follow message flow in this node.

 This node uses context storage.
 If you are using file based presistable context option of Node-RED, the sate data will survie the restarts of system and there will be no unexpected behaviors.

 This node is targeted to control humidity change.
 This is **slowly changing proccess**.
 Do not expect correct behavior if system has been running less than 12 hours (if default settings applied)